mavinii/LoginDemo/readme.md

-# Auth CodeAlong Part 2
+# About Authentication Simple Page
+* What tools are I using?
-* Create User model
+    * Passport
-* Configure passport
+    * Passport Local

-# Auth CodeALong Part 3
-* Add Register routes
-* Add Register form

-# Auth CodeAlong Part 4
-* Add Login routes
-* Add Login form
+    * Passport Local Mongoose